AkiAkiii/Literature-Notes/2022/0410 - survival analysis interaction term.md

 # Intro

 To demonstrate the adverse impact of ignoring statistical interactions in regression models used in epidemiologic studies.
+Specifically, we studied the effect of ignoring interactions in a Cox proportional hazards regression model.

 Using simulation and one real life data.